reportportal/docs/src/md/src/GettingStarted/Plugins.md

 E-mail plugin can not be uninstalled.

 ### Configure a plugin

+**Permissions:**
+Only ADMIMISTRATOR can make global configurations of a plugin.
+ADMIMISTRATOR and PROJECT MANAGER can make project configurations of a plugin.

 User can configure a plugin on the **instance level** (global configuration) and also on the **project level** (project configuration).
 Configuration are the same for both of levels.

 If user configure plugin on the **global level**, then these configurations will be applied to the all project on the instance, which do not have their own configurations.